Maowcraft/HypixelAutoReport/README.md

 # Hypixel Auto Report
-Hypixel Auto-Report: Automatically ignores/reports TheMcZone ad bots.
+Hypixel Auto-Report: Automatically ignores/reports bots advertising TheMcZone.

 ## Side Note
 Do not blame TheMcZone for these bots, this mod was meant to help the server.